 - How fast your option loses value

-In this article, we’ll break down the concept of expiry, how it impacts your options trade, and how to choose the right expiry based on your strategy.
+In this article, we’ll break down options expiry dates, how they impact your trade, and how to choose the right expiry based on your strategy.

 What is an Expiry Date in Options?

-The expiry date (or expiration date) is the final day your options contract is valid.
+The expiry date in options (also called expiration date) is the final day your contract is valid.

 After this date: